This post may contain affiliate links. Please read our disclosure policy.

 - Add the coconut oil and essential oils.
 Mix well.

 - Use a popsicle stick to get the deodorant out of the container and transfer to your finger.
-Make sure you use enough under your arms to keep you โsureโ all day long.
-A pea-size amount is usually good.ย
+Use a pea-sized amount to apply under your arms.

 Equipment